azonicrider32-bit/studio/docs/APP_CODE_REFERENCE.md

 });
 export type UploadAssetInput = z.infer<typeof UploadAssetInputSchema>;

-export const UploadAssetOutputSchema = z.object({
+// Zod schema for the output of the asset upload flow. export const UploadAssetOutputSchema = z.object({
   downloadURL: z.string().optional().describe('The public URL to access the uploaded file.'),
   gcsPath: z.string().optional().describe('The path to the file in Google Cloud Storage.'),